 Like any other data source, the MRTEs have their limitations.
 Statistics New Zealand hope to continually improve the quality and robustness of this data and welcome any feedback from users.

 This derived variable is calculated by dividing stay unit nights occupied by stay unit nights available.
 In the case of the motel above (under “Visitor Nights”), if six of its 10 units were occupied every night in July, it would have 6 x 31 = 186 stay unit nights occupied, and its occupancy rate would be 60 percent.

 70% of visitors to Hawke’s Bay are kiwis.
 They may visit to see friends and relatives, attend an event, a wedding or a conference or may purely be in the region to have a holiday.
 Most visit during the summer months of December/January and February but increasingly visitors are coming in “shoulder season months” like October/November and March/April.

 Where do they come from?

-80% are New Zealanders from areas such as Auckland, Wellington, Manawatu, Bay of Plenty and Hamiton/Waikato.
-20% are International visitors and come from traditional markets such as the UK, Europe North America and Australia with Chinese visitors growing at a significant rate.
+70% are New Zealanders from areas such as Auckland, Wellington, Manawatu, Bay of Plenty and Hamilton/Waikato.
+30% are International visitors and come from traditional markets such as the UK, Europe North America and Australia with Chinese visitors growing at a significant rate.

 What do they do?

 Our Art Deco history and tours is a very popular reason to visit all year round as well as for the Tremains Art Deco Weekend.
-Food and wine is a huge draw card with visitor lapping up our wineries, restaurants, Farmers Markets and food and wine tours.
+Food and wine is a huge draw card with visitors lapping up our wineries, restaurants, farmers markets and food and wine tours.
 Gannets and cycling also rate very highly as does our beautiful natural scenery and great weather.